protochron/automacon-2016-talk/contents.md

 > operations of application containers across clusters of hosts, providing
 > container-centric infrastructure.

+* Run lots of containers easily and scalably

 Note:
 Kubernetes is an open-source platform for automating deployment, scaling, and operations of application containers across clusters of hosts.